 We have no internal sales, marketing or distribution capabilities, nor have we commercialized a product.
 If any of our product candidates ultimately receive regulatory approval, we expect to establish either an internal or external marketing and sales organization with technical expertise and supporting distribution capabilities to commercialize each such product in major markets, which will be expensive and, to the extent we establish such organization in house, time consuming.
 We have no prior experience as a company in the marketing, sale and distribution of pharmaceutical products and there are significant risks involved in establishing or managing a sales organization, including our ability to hire, retain and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel and effectively manage a geographically dispersed sales and marketing team.
 Any failure or delay in the development of our internal or external sales, marketing and distribution capabilities would adversely impact the commercialization of these products.
-If we choose to collaborate with third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems, we may not be able to enter into collaborations or hire consultants or external service providers to assist us in sales, marketing and distribution functions on acceptable financial terms, or at all.
-In addition, our product revenues and our profitability, if any, may be lower if we rely on third parties for these functions than if we were to market, sell and distribute any products that we develop ourselves.
+If we choose to collaborate with third parties that have direct sales forces and established distribution systems or in lieu of our own sales force and distribution systems, we may not be able to enter into collaborations or hire consultants or external service providers to assist us in sales, marketing and distribution functions on acceptable financial terms, or at all.
+In addition, our products that we develop ourselves.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our products effectively.
-If we are not successful in commercializing our products, either on our own or through arrangements with one or more third parties, we may not be able to generate any fu
+If we are not successful in commercializing our products, either on our own or through arrangements with one or more third parties, we may not be able to generate any future product revenue and we would incur significant additional losses.